Advantech-EdgeSync-Containers/WEDA-Node/README.md

 ## WEDA Node Deployment SOP

-1. Downloade WEDA Node credential file from the WEDA Core.
+1. Registers your device to WEDA Core and downloads WEDA Node credential file from the WEDA Core.
     **Please download the WEDA node credential file (authInfo.json) from your WEDA Core API.** If you experience any issue here, please check <LINK> or contact <email>.

 2. Uploade the WEDA Node credential file to the edge device.